How to Add Social Media Icons to an Email Signature

 For most tests, you’ll set up a single campaign with multiple ad sets.
 In other situations, you might run one ad set with multiple ads.
 The structure depends on what you're testing:

 When running a test, you want to give each variable a fair shot.
 That’s why Ad Set Budget Optimization (ABO) is often better for testing.
 With ABO, you set a specific budget for each individual ad set.
 If you’re testing two different audiences, you can give each ad set $20 per day.
-This forces an equal spend and gives you clean data for comparison.
+This forces equal spending and gives you clean data for comparison.

 If you use Campaign Budget Optimization (CBO), Facebook’s algorithm will automatically spend more of the total campaign budget on the ad set it thinks will perform best.
 While great for scaling a winning campaign, it’s not ideal for testing because it may not give your underdog ad set a fair chance to collect enough data.